rev-net/memo/pitch.md

 In this era of distributed crypto, social, and AI networks that innovate on internet-native concepts, corporate-stock models of organization are anachronistic, leaving much to be desired for entrepreneurs, capital providers, and consumers alike.

 Those of us developing revnets have been contributors to the Ethereum ecosystem over the past 4 years, most notably having helped build the Juicebox protocol, the juicebox.money app, and the Juicebox DAO community driven by the $JBX network.
 Juicebox is public infrastructure that provides a tokenized language for expressing various organizational financial guarantees.
-It has been used by Constitution DAO, Assange DAO, Shark DAO, Moon DAO, Cryo DAO, Juicebox DAO, the Tornado Cash developer legal defense fundraiser, and 1,331 other projects, facilitating over $185 million in ETH payments.
+It has been fundamental to the making of Constitution DAO, Assange DAO, Shark DAO, Moon DAO, Cryo DAO, Juicebox DAO, the Tornado Cash developer legal defense fundraiser, and 1,331 other projects, facilitating over $185 million in ETH payments.

 Revnets are now the next step, a particular expression of the Juicebox language.